🌴 Serving All 58 California Counties | Statewide DIY Delivery | One-Day Professional Installations Available

 1) Who is a good fit for a walk in tub in California?

-Walk in tubs are a strong fit for seniors, people with balance concerns, and anyone who wants a safer step in bath.
-They are also helpful for arthritis, limited mobility, and caregivers who want a predictable routine that reduces stress.
+Walk in tubs are a strong fit for California seniors, people with balance concerns, and anyone who wants a safer step-in bath.
+They are also helpful for people with arthritis, limited mobility, or circulation issues.
+Caregivers benefit too, because the layout makes assisting easier and safer.
+If stepping into a standard tub has become stressful — even occasionally — that is a clear signal a walk in tub could help.

-2) How fast can a walk in tub be installed?
+2) How fast can a walk in tub be installed in California?

-Some homes qualify for a one day installation when the existing bathtub can be swapped without major layout changes.
-If plumbing, electrical, or flooring needs adjustments, timelines can extend.
-If you want maximum control, DIY delivery lets your own contractor set the schedule.
+Many California homes qualify for a one-day installation when the existing tub can be swapped without major plumbing or layout changes.
+If plumbing, electrical, or flooring needs adjustments, timelines extend accordingly.
+DIY delivery gives you maximum schedule control — your contractor sets the timeline.
+In most cases, a direct swap goes smoothly and quickly.

-3) Do walk in tubs help reduce slip risk?
+3) Do walk in tubs help reduce slip and fall risk?

 4) How much do walk in tubs cost in California?